oguialmeida/Alchemy-Paracelso/README.md

 # Alchemy Paracelso

-This repository is the interface of Project Paracelso, which is a chemical reaction balancer mobile application.
+This repository is the interface of Project Paracelso, which is a chemical reaction balancer web and mobile application.

 ## Installation